ContentSquare/chproxy/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Environment information**
-Information about OS on which issue occures.
+Information about OS, chproxy and Clickhouse versions on which issue occures.

 **Additional context**
 Add any other context about the problem here.